 We have a site licenses for Panopto.
 You can access it through course site.
 Create videos to flip a course, provide overviews for homework solutions, lectures, etc. Consider recording mini lectures and then uploading them for students to watch.
 Studies show that posting recorded lectures does not diminish attendance and students really appreciate the opportunity to review lectures at their own pace.

-By default, everyone who logs into ZOOM account and can record meetings to the cloud. is provisioned for a However, you may also consider using Google Meet if you do not wish to record your meeting or host external participants, but would like to use live captioning.
+By default, everyone who logs into https://lehigh.zoom.us is provisioned for a ZOOM account and can record meetings to the cloud.
+However, you may also consider using Google Meet if you do not wish to record your meeting or host external participants, but would like to use live captioning.

 The Google assignments tool enables you to accept any google drive file type submissions, annotate, provide richer feedback using comment banks, promote collaboration, and give a grade that is associated with your course site grade book.
 There is an Originality Tool in Google Assignments that can be use to make sure students are citing work correctly.

 Turnitin is a tool that allows users to check for unoriginal text in electronic documents.
 Documents, which can be submitted from within Course Site, will be compared against various search targets selected by the instructor (search target options include current and archived internet websites, databases of journals and periodicals, and Turnitin’s archive of previously submitted student work).
 For advice on the use of Tunitin, see On the Effective and Appropriate Uses of Turnitin.com

 - Make sure all decisions to use technology support the learning objectives of that course.

 - Do your homework, double check the software, directions or space you will be using the technology.

 - Where will students get help when you aren’t available?
 Make sure that the IT team or the Helpdesk know if you are doing something that requires students to install software.